Karl Malone: Early life and college

 Born in Summerfield, Louisiana, Malone was the youngest of nine children and was raised on a farm by his single mother, Shirley.
 Shedrick Hay, his father, was married to a different woman and raising a family with her.
-Shedrick committed suicide when Karl was only 3, though Malone didn't disclose the suicide until 1994.
+Shedrick committed suicide when Karl was 14, though Malone didn't disclose the suicide until 1994.
 As a child, Malone often worked on the farm, chopped trees, hunted, and fished.
 He attended Summerfield High School and led his basketball team to three consecutive Louisiana Class C titles from 1979 to his senior season in 1981.

 Although recruited by University of Arkansas basketball coach Eddie Sutton, Malone enrolled at Louisiana Tech University, which was closer to home.
 He joined the Louisiana Tech Bulldogs basketball team in his second year because his grades were too low for freshman eligibility; Malone played under coach Andy Russo.
 In his second season with Louisiana Tech (1983–84), Malone averaged 18.7 points and 9.3 rebounds per game.
 Louisiana Tech finished the 1984–85 season 29–3, at the top of the Southland Conference, and advanced to the NCAA tournament for the first time in school history; the team finished at the Sweet 16 round.
 In each of his three seasons with the Louisiana Tech Bulldogs, Malone was an All-Southland selection.